Skip to main content

 Diplomacy is a complicated game.
 Now, there's an understatement!
 However, when learning how to play it, there is one source which can't be ignored: the creator of the game, Allan B Calhamer. https://bdn-data.s3.amazonaws.com/ What can you get away with in Diplomacy ?
 The article The Coast of Moscow (published in Diplomacy World 74 , 1995) gives an idea about how you can sway a game.
 The article itself is a lot of nonsense; it describes a game where Russia built a fleet in Moscow!
 However, it is useful in showing how 'cheating' can be achieved, and how persuasion works.
 Nonsense In the article, Calhamer reports that Russia ordered a build for Moscow.
 However, the build was of a fleet.
 Let's take a look at a map. https://i.pinimg.com/originals/02/a1/61/02a161065c2c65eb352e9e63bf057f83.jpg Unfortunately, most game maps won't feature the 'coast' in question (see quote below) simply because the far eastern edge of the board is usually s...

 When thinking about the Diplomacy board you may think of dividing it into zones.
 A traditional division is to split the board into two parts: the Northern (or Western) Triangle, featuring England, France and Germany, and the Southern (Eastern) Triangle of Russia, Austria-Hungary and Turkey.
-This isn't a clean division.
-Italy doesn't really fit into either Triangle, and only gets involved depending on how she opens.
-Russia sits on the dividing line and can't afford to ignore the north or the south.
-There's nothing wrong with this consideration; it is useful to focus your attention.
-And, if you are considering long-term strategy knowing the stalemate lines that split the board is an advantage.
 Personally, though, I prefer to narrow down the areas of the board and consider the possibilities there.
 I therefore have a number of ' theatres ' that I consider, and the Black Sea Theatre is one of them.
-The Black Sea Zone The first thing to mention ...
+Black Sea Theatre For Austria-Hungary to get to the Black Sea, she has to take 5 turns, and that assumes there's no opposition in her way.
+Given that Turkey isn't going to let her enter Constantinople on turn 4, if at all, it is extremely unusual for Austria to get a fleet in the Black Sea.
+Even more unusual when you consider that Italy will also want to be involved in the east end of the Med, and that Austrian players regularly focus on armies rather than fleets, a...

 How to Play Diplomacy (part 3): Corrections